 How to apply

-QUT has been recognised as an 'elite athlete friendly' university by the Australian Institute of Sport and the Australian Sports Commission.
+QUT has been recognised as an Elite Athlete Friendly University (EAFU) by the Australian Institute of Sport and the Australian Sports Commission.

 We know that being an elite athlete takes up a lot of time, so we're flexible about enrolment, assessment and special consideration where possible.